ctian5136/energyhack22/README.md

 ### Lightning McQueens

 #### Welcome to our submission for Span's MIT Energy Hack 22 Challenge.
+Winner of the Span Challenge!

 ##### To see our interactive visualizations, please clone the repo, cd into it, and run these commands in the command line:
 - python3 -m venv venv